 Whey protein digests quickly while casein digests slowly.
 In this experiment, researchers tried to determine whether fast digestion or slow digestion is better for protein synthesis and muscle building.
 The conclusion?
 Fast digestion is best for boosting muscle protein synthesis.

 Protein powder is a staple for anyone trying to put on muscle.
-I know that some of you Scrawny to Brawny guys have giant paint-can-sized tubs of protein powder as furniture in your apartments.
+I know that some of you PN Coaching guys looking to gain muscle have giant paint-can-sized tubs of protein powder as furniture in your apartments.
 (Good for you!
 Keep eating!)

 What is protein powder?